and welcome to our German Word of the Day. This time we’ll have a look at the meaning of:

 - Maria really cried on the phone.

-- Maria is voll so die Kuh so, voll krass arrogant und so.
+- Maria is voll so die Kuh ey, voll krass arrogant und so.
 Gestern ha’ich so mit ihr inna Schule so geredet so und sie so voll so voll scheisse unfreundlich so.

 - Maria is like such a freaggin bitch, like really like arrogant and shit.
 Like yesterday in school I like was like kinda like talking to her and she was like all like really unfriendly and stuff.

-Now mind you, don’t underestimate that talk.
-You cannot just randomly throw the filler words into your sentence.
+You see, you cannot just randomly throw the filler words into your sentence.
 That doesn’t work.
 On the contrary… enriching ones utterances with a small yet powerful variety of fillers and have that sound genuine is a task that requires A LOT of feel for the language.
-It is like a ballet.
-The words mean nothing… but only if placed correctly.
-Misplaced words will mean nonsense which is something other than nothing.
-So when you are able to choreograph the fascinating ballet of filler you are really on your way to master… oh what am I saying here :).
-Don’t talk like that.
-And don’t use voll too often.

 I hope you liked it and see you next time.